erdosn/dsc-04-40-02-introduction-to-neural-networks-data-science/README.md

 ### Logistic regression as a neural network

-So how will we be able to predict wheather y is 0 or 1 for a certain image?
+So how will we be able to predict whether y is 0 or 1 for a certain image?
 You might remember from logistic regression models that the eventual predictor, $\hat y$, is generally never exactly 0 or 1, but some value in between.

 Formally, you'll denote that $ \hat y = P(y=1 \mid x) $.
 Remember that $x \in  \mathbb{R}^n $.
 As in classical (logistic) regression we'll need some parameters.